Karma-707/workshopEight_carDealershipJDBC/README.md

 # 🚗🛻🚙 Vehicle Dealership Management System

 Welcome to the **Vehicle Dealership Management System**!
 This project allows the user to manage a vehicle inventory for a dealership.
-It provides a command-line interface (CLI) for performing various operations on the list of vehicles, such as filtering vehicles based on attributes, adding new vehicles, or removing existing ones.
+A console-based Java application that simulates a full vehicle dealership management system.
+It supports inventory operations, contract processing, receipt generation, error logging, and an interactive user interface.

 ![Home Screen](/images/homeScreen.png)